xtimk/minizinc_constraint_ex/README.md

  - the minimum hamming distance that we want between words

 ## Haplotype inference by pure parsimony
-Given a set of genotypes, the problem is to find `H = {set of haplotypes}` such that the genotype set is explained by `H`
+Given a set of genotypes, the problem is to find the minimum set `H = {set of haplotypes}` such that the genotype set is explained by `H`

 ## Protein structure prediction
 A slightly simplified version of the protein structure prediction problem.